alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had to work, but in the morning I had time to finish the first part of a BI group project.

 **Thoughts**: It was a good day, very productive.

+### Day 121: November 10, Tuesday

+**Today's Progress**: Today I had classes, an easy lab, and a class that discussed testing cases in the industry, which was quite interesting.

+**Thoughts**: It was a good day, I finished many things.